srikrishnapriyad/SWE_LEAVE/Readme.txt

 4. Now open your mongodb shell before doing that run mongodb server
 $mongod
- and then $mongo
+and then run the below command to open the mongo shell
- to open the mongo shell.
+$mongo

  Now create database and collections in your database.

  >use MyDatabase